Foliage Plus Snow Equals ‘Snowliage’—Here’s Where to See It

 “When the mountain tops of the Presidential Range are covered in a blanket of fresh snow and all the autumn colors are still visible from the trees, it’s quite a majestic sight,” says Neilson.
 As a matter of fact, Mount Washington just had a snowliage happening this October.
 Seeing is believing!

-Green, who has reported on the weather in upstate New York, says the western portions of the Adirondacks Mountains is one of the best places to see snowliage in the region.
-(Here’s a photo from this past year to prove it.)
+Green, who has reported on the weather in Upstate New York, says the western portions of the Adirondack Mountains is one of the best places to see snowliage in the region.
+(Here’s a photo to prove it.)
 To make a stay out of it, Green suggests visiting the towns of Watertown and Old Forge, both near the Adirondacks.

 Rocky Mountains, Colorado

-The Rocky Mountains, the largest mountain system in North America, is another spot Green recommends for snowliage seekers to get their fix.
-The Rockies can easily be seen in several Colorado towns like Meeker, Craig, and Walton.
+The Rocky Mountains, the largest mountain system in North America, offer multiple spots Green recommends for snowliage seekers to get their fix.
+The Rockies’ juxtaposition colors can easily be seen in several Colorado towns like Meeker, Craig, and Walton, as well as in Aspen and across the state's many staggeringly gorgeous national parks.

 Eastern Sierra, California

-Mono County is one area where snowliage has been spotted this year, especially in Mammoth.
+Mono County is one area where snowliage has been spotted in recent years, especially in Mammoth.
 Highton suggests checking out June Lake and Mono Lake for spectacular displays, if and when the snow makes an appearance in the fall.